-Parents often seek out an speech therapist because their child is demonstrating some or all of the following behaviors:
+Parents often seek out a SLP because their child is demonstrating some or all of the following behaviors:

 - Difficulty expressing needs and wants